Text Copied

 Comparing two or more values (data) of a single device can be done with line widget.

-Follow the steps below to create data comparison chart.
+Follow the steps below to create a data comparison chart.

 • Use necessary steps in creating line widget as mentioned.